SWEG-2016EC-Batch/Anonymous/ETS1257_selam_wagaye/power.md

 <pre>
 BEGIN
-    declare x AS float
+    declare x AS double
-    declare y AS float
+    declare y AS double
-    declare result AS float
+    declare result AS double

     output "Enter the base of the number" input x